BAL (basketball)

-Basketball Academie Limburg, commonly known as BAL, is a Dutch basketball club based in Weert in the province of Limburg.
+Basketball Academie Limburg, commonly known as BAL and for sponsorship reasons as PrismaWorx BAL, is a Dutch basketball club based in Weert in the province of Limburg.
 The club was founded in 2013 as an academy to develop youth players from the province of Limburg.
 The club entered the Dutch Basketball League for the 2017–18 season after the dissolution of the professional team BSW.
 Currently, the team plays in the BNXT League.

 In 2021, BAL won its first-ever trophy when it won the DBL Cup in surprising fashion as the team was ranked eight in the DBL that season.

 History

 Foundation

 The club was established on 9 April 2013 to function as a club for regional talent from the province of Limburg.
 In its first years, the team played with several youth teams in domestic competitions.

 In the 2017 offseason the professional club BSW from Weert and BAL intended a merger, which would integrate BSW into BAL.
 Following BSW going defunct during this offseason, BAL decided to take its place in the DBL.
 As BAL played in the same home arena and the team consisted of several of the same players, the team can be considered a phoenix club.
 Radenko Varagić coached the team.